Overview: What is hyperthyroidism?

 Hyperthyroidism: causes and risk factors

 Graves’ disease and so-called thyroid autonomy are the most common causes of hyperthyroidism.
-More rarely, excess thyroid hormones are due to other causes.
+More rarely, excess thyroid hormone is due to other causes.

 Graves’ disease

-In this autoimmune disease, the immune system produces special antibodies directed against thyroid tissue – called TRAK (TSH receptor antibodies) – due to a malfunction.
+In this autoimmune disease, the immune system produces special antibodies – called TRAK (TSH receptor antibodies) – directed against thyroid tissue due to a malfunction.
 They dock in the thyroid at the same binding sites (receptors) as the thyroid-stimulating hormone TSH.
 This is secreted by the pituitary gland to control hormone production in the thyroid gland.
-However, by binding to the receptors of TSH, TRAK mimic its effect – the production of thyroid hormones is stimulated, independently of control by the brain.
+However, by binding to the receptors of TSH, TRAK mimic its action – boosting the formation of thyroid hormones, detached from brain control.

 Thyroid Autonomy

-In this case, thyroid tissue escapes regulation by higher-level brain centers (hypothalamus, pituitary gland) and produces thyroid hormones in an uncontrolled manner.
-Experts distinguish between three forms of thyroid autonomy:
+In this case, thyroid tissue escapes regulation by higher-level brain centers (hypothalamus, pituitary gland) and produces thyroid hormones uncontrollably.
+Experts distinguish three forms of thyroid autonomy:

-The amount of autonomous tissue in the thyroid gland – and therefore the excess of hormones – can therefore vary.
-Hyperthyroidism can therefore be more or less pronounced in the case of thyroid autonomy.
+Thus, the amount of autonomous tissue in the thyroid gland – and thus the excess of hormones – can vary.
+Therefore, hyperthyroidism may be more or less pronounced in thyroid autonomy.

 Other causes of hyperthyroidism